 During 2008-9 BWHP has been running its work programme on minimal

 level - mainly organising workshops in partnership with a range of

 providers in voluntary and statutory sectors.
 In April 2009 BWHP was

-awarded Grassroots small grant to run a run a project
+awarded Grassroots small grant to run a project

 healthy lifestyles focusing on nutrition and fitness issues with a